meJevin/meJevin.github.io/README.md

 # meJevin.github.io
 This is my website.
-Built with SCSS, TypeScript, React.
+Built with SASS, TypeScript, React.

 npm run sass-watch to start the automated CSS generation process.